When your child misbehaves, is your first reaction to get mad? Learn what to ask before disciplining your child with this one simple question.

 Next thing I know, I’m in discipline mode.
 I’m pointing out how his behavior is wrong, asking him to say “sorry” or forcing him to share the toy they were fighting over.

-One question to ask before you discipline your child
+What to ask before disciplining your child

 Even with all that discipline, I wasn’t seeing the teachable moment I was hoping for—the peace after the storm.
 Instead, my kids are even more miserable than before I got involved.